Itaiguara Brandão

 Itaiguara Mariano Brandão (born October 31, 1968) is a New York City-based recording artist and bassist.
 A native of Rio de Janeiro, Brazil, Brandão has toured internationally and recorded extensively with a wide range of Latin and World Music artists such as: Dianne Reeves, Ivan Lins, Marcos Valle, Toquinho, Carlos Lyra, Roberto Menescal, Leny Andrade, Joyce (singer), Paulo Braga, Randy Brecker, Dom Salvador, Paquito D'Rivera, Claudio Roditi, Robin Eubanks, Jovino Santos-Neto, Emílio Santiago, Elba Ramalho, Guilherme Arantes, Romero Lubambo, Léo Gandelman among many others.
-He has recorded on major labels such as Sony BMG as well as on numerous independent labels.
-Brandão has been one of the most sought-after Brazilian bassists in the Northeast and freelance musicians in the United States, having completed nearly 6,500 performances in the past 25 years.
+He has recorded on major labels and played on the 22nd Annual Latin Grammy Awards winning album Ancestras by Petrona Martinez.
+Brandão has been one of the most sought-after Brazilian bassists in the Northeast and freelance musicians in the United States, having completed nearly 7,500 performances in the past 30 years.

-Life and Work
+Life and work

 A product of musical influences as diverse as traditional samba, progressive rock (Yes, Rush), flamenco (Paco de Lucía) jazz (John Coltrane, Branford Marsalis, Herbie Hancock) and pop, Brandão's upbringing was steeped in a rich musical fabric.
 He began studying piano and music theory at the age of 7 and by age 13 he was playing classical, chorinho and other Brazilian styles on classical guitar and electric bass.
 He made his professional debut performance in Rio at the age of 15.

 Itaiguara Brandão attended Berklee College of Music in Boston, MA and studied jazz improvisation with the legendary Charlie Banacos and arranging with Mike Longo (Dizzy Gillespie's music director for 9 years).
 He was awarded a Berklee Achievement Scholarship for musical excellence in 1995 and graduated summa cum laude in 1997.
 Brandão also holds a degree in Telecommunications Engineering from Pontifícia Universidade Católica (PUC) in Rio de Janeiro, Brazil (1991).